 a) used a tail comb to part, b) put the comb down c) picked up the bottle d) turned it upside down to shake the contents down d) repeat for every section.
 This was a lot of slow maneuvers for what was once a clean swoop.

-4) Spreading: I wanted the speed of a bottle, with the precision of a bowl and brush application.
-The average bottle is not designed to spread color with.
+4) Spreading: The average bottle is not designed to spread color with.
 Spreading color with hands?
-Ugh, so like finger painting!
-When I got color on my gloves and then picked up my next section of hair with the same gloves, I would accidentally color over my highlights.
+So like finger painting!
+The color on my gloves would spread onto my next section of hair, so I accidentally colored over my highlights- or wherever I touched.

 5) Experience: I very soon began to dread (despise, hate, avoid) coloring my hair because of the tedious, out-of-control process, only to be frustrated with my so-so results.
-What was once a self-care service that I loved having done in the salon, was something I began to put off until my roots and I were in a stare down contest.
+What was once a self-care service that I enjoyed having done in the salon was now a task, so I began to put off coloring until my roots and I were in a stare down contest.

-That’s when I began dabbling in the creation a better application system.
-There have been more prototypes and engineer meetings than I can count.
-Many moments of getting stuck and finding solutions.
+That’s when I began dabbling to create a better application system.
+There have been more prototypes and engineer meetings over the yearrs than I can count.
+Many moments of getting stuck, searching for and finding solutions.
 Slowly improving on every prototype.
 Fast forward twenty years.
 I don't rock my dark brown any longer, now I play with bleach and toning my silvers with a fully fledged, patented Hummingbird, and I'm loving it.

 The Hummingbird has all five elements covered.
 It works upright so I can see what I'm doing, including helping to reach the hard parts, like the back.
 The angled beak is purposefully designed to both part and spread color.
 The patented valve system carefully controls the flow of color- no more random squirting!
 Now I speed through my color applications, hit the mark and have fun doing it.
 I think of the Hummingbird as my friendly, able little-helper.
 I clean her, dry overnight, and shes ready to re-use, looking at me longingly from my shelf or in the bathroom with her little eyes, patiently awaiting my next application.